 There are two different dates when Winter could be said to begin, depending on whether we are referring to the Meteorological or Astronomical winter.

-Winter defined by the Earth's orbit around the sun, begins on the The Equinox and Solstice which falls on 21 or 22 December.
+Winter defined by the Earth's orbit around the sun, begins on the equinox which falls on 21 or 22 December.

 However, when recording and comparing climate data, it is important to have set dates that can be compared and so for this reason a fixed date of the 1 December is used to mark the start of the meteorological Winter.

-On January 2 2016 the Earth will reach perihelion (peri meaning 'near' and helion meaning 'sun') and the earth is 3.1 million miles closer to the sun than at aphelion (around July 5 when the earth is furthest from the sun).
+Around the 3 January, the Earth reaches perihelion (peri meaning 'near' and helion meaning 'sun') and the earth is 3.1 million miles closer to the sun than at aphelion (around July 5 when the earth is furthest from the sun).

-Earth's distance from the sun is not what causes the seasons (it is the The Equinox and Solstice) but it does affect the length of them.
+Earth's distance from the sun is not what causes the seasons but it does affect the length of them.
 Around perihelion the earth is moving around 1 kilometre per second faster than at aphelion which results in winter being 5 days shorter than summer.

 The coldest temperature ever recorded during a UK winter was -27.2 °C which was recorded in the village of Braemar in the Scottish Highlands.